meshtastic/meshtastic/docs/software/python/cli.md

 ### Changing channel settings

-The channel settings can also be changed, either by using a standard (sharable) meshtastic URL or you can set particular channel parameter (for advanced users).
+The channel settings can also be changed, either by using a standard (shareable) meshtastic URL or you can set particular channel parameter (for advanced users).

 :::warning
 Meshtastic encodes the radio channel and PSK in the channel's URL.
 All nodes must connect to the channel again by using the URL provided after a change in this section by performing the `--info` switch.
 Please refer to [Multiple Channel Support](../device/device-channels).